7-foot gator surprises beachgoers on Florida’s Anna Maria Island - NewsBreak

 7-foot gator surprises beachgoers on Florida’s Anna Maria Island

-The gator came ashore along the rocky shore on the northern tip of the island — between Bean Point and the Rod and Reel Pier.
-Several reports were made to the Florida Fish and Wildlife Conservation Commission, and a trapper was contracted and sent out to catch the alligator.
+The gator came ashore along the rocky shore on the northern tip of the island — between Bean Point and the Rod & Reel Pier.
+Several reports were made to the Florida Fish and Wildlife Commission , and a trapper was contracted and sent out to catch the alligator.

 The gator was later euthanized.

-“While the American alligator prefers freshwater lakes and slow-moving rivers and their associated wetlands, they are seen in brackish water habitats occasionally,” wildlife commission spokesperson Tammy Sapp said.
+“While the American alligator prefers freshwater lakes and slow-moving rivers and their associated wetlands, they are seen in brackish water habitats occasionally,” FWC spokeswoman Tammy Sapp said.
 “Alligators can swim in and tolerate saltwater for short period of time, but it is not their preferred habitat.”

 Many took to social media to share their beach encounter.